top of page

 Feb 35 min read

 I'm back with more recommendations for great restaurants in Dallas.
 My last post covered some of my favorite, upscale restaurants in the city.
 This time, I'll focus on casual restaurants and two bars in the Big D that serve up fantastic drinks and vibes.
 I'll start with my suggestion for a laid back, breakfast, lunch and dinner in Dallas.
 Oddfellows Oddfellows To start your day in Dallas, I recommend Oddfellows.
-Located in the Bishop Arts District, this hip, coffee hous
+Located in the Bishop Arts District, this hip, coffee house

 The Anonymous Hungry Hippopotamus